xmyhhh/vulkan-advanced-learn/note/Vulkan_Ray_Trace.md

 - The different shader stages can communicate parameters and results using ray payload structures between all traversal stages and ray attribute structures from the traversal control shaders.
 - To enable the traversal phase to know which shader to invoke after a given step of traversal to control or respond to the traversal, the implementation uses a **shader binding table**.

-- **Ray trace payloads** are declared as rayPayloadEXT or rayPayloadInEXT variables; together, they establish a caller/callee relationship between shader stages.
-Each invocation of a shader creates its own local copy of its declared rayPayloadEXT variables, when invoking another shader by calling traceRayEXT(), the caller can select one of its payloads to be made visible to the callee shader as its rayPayloadInEXT variable (also known as the “incoming payload”).
-Declare payloads wisely, as excessive memory usage reduces SM occupancy

 - Three shader types should be used:
     - **The entry point** for ray tracing is The **ray generation shader**, which we will call for each pixel.
 It will typically initialize a ray starting at the location of the camera, in a direction given by evaluating the camera lens model at the pixel location.
 It will then invoke **traceRayEXT()**, that will shoot the ray in the scene. **traceRayEXT** invokes the next few shader types, which communicate results using ray trace payloads.
     - **The miss shader** is executed when a ray does not intersect any geometry.
 For instance, it might sample an environment map, or return a simple color through the ray payload.